Feature Settings for Editions

 Features

-// File-scope definition
+// File-level scope definition

 option features.bar = BAZ;